What is a Template in Power BI? Settling the debate.

 A Power BI Template can mean very different things depending on who you ask.
 Are we talking about a .PBIT shell, a JSON theme, a turnkey Template App, or merely a thin report wired to a central model?

-In this post we cut through the ambiguity and lay each option side‑by‑side.
-You’ll learn what’s inside every “template” type, why Microsoft created it, and the trade‑offs that matter in real‑world projects—so the next time someone says “just use a template” you’ll know exactly which one fits the bill.
+In this post, we cut through the ambiguity and lay each option side‑by‑side.
+You’ll learn what’s inside every “template” type and the trade‑offs that matter in real‑world projects—so the next time someone says “just use a template” you’ll know exactly which one fits the bill.

 1. Report Template (.PBIT)